bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

     console.log(today.toISOString())  // Returns 2011-10-05T14:48:00.000Z

-The above example uses parsing of a non-standard string value that may not be correctly parsed in non-Mozilla browsers.
+The above example uses parsing of a non–standard string value that may not be correctly parsed in non–Mozilla browsers.

 ## Specifications